vilicvane/clime/README.md

 ## Usage

-Here is a basic example, an entry file (usually won't change among time) and a single command:
+Here is a basic example, an entry file (usually won't change much among time) and a single command:

 **src/cli.ts**